-"He went away with this answer, and we herook conselves to prayer and thanksgiving.
+"He went away with this answer, and we betook ourselves to prayer and thanksgiving.
 We perceived it was the Lord's doing, and it was marvellous in our eyes.
 The hearts of our adversaries were turned.
-Whether pity for us, or fear for themselves, wrought strongest, God knoweth; probably the latter, for the mob were wrought up to such a pitch of fury, that their masters dreaded the coasequence, and therefore went about appearing the multitude, and charging them not to touch us in our departure.
+Whether pity for us, or fear for themselves, wrought strongest, God knoweth; probably the latter, for the mob were wrought up to such a pitch of fury, that their masters dreaded the consequence, and therefore went about appeasing the multitude, and charging them not to touch us in our departure.

-"While the constable was gathering his posse, we got our things from Mr. Clark's and prepared to go forth.
-The whole multitude were without, expecting us, and saluted up with a general shout.
-The man Mrs. Navkor had hired to ride before her was, as we now perceived, one of the rioters.
+"White the constable was gathering his posse, we got our things from Mr. Clark's, and prepared to go forth.
+The whole multitude were without, expecting us, and saluted us with a general shout.
+The man Mrs. Taylor had hired to ride before her was, as we now perceived, one of the rioters.
 This hopeful guide was to conduct us out of the reach of his fellows.
 Mr. Minton and I took horse in the face of our enemies, who began clamouring against us; the gentlemen were dispersed among the mob, to bridle them.
 We rode a slow pace up the street, the whole multitude pouring along on both sides, and attending us with loud acclamations.
 Such fierceness and diabolical malice I have not before seen in human faces.
 They ran up to our horses as if they would swallow us, but did not know which was Wesley.
-We felt great peace and acquirecence in the honour done us, while the whole town were spectators of our march.
-When out of sight we mended our pace, and about seven o'clock came to Wrexull. news of our danger was got thither before us; but we brought the welcome tidings of our deliverance.
-We joined in hearty prayer to our Deliverer, singing the hymn, men who take the spoil.
-We continued our triumph at Bristol, and reaped the fruit of our labours and sufferings."
+We felt great peace and acquiescence in the honour done us, while the whole town were spectators of our march.
+When out of sight we mended our pace, and about seven o'clock came to Wrexall.
+The news of our danger was got thither before us; but we brought the welcome tidings of our deliverance.
+We joined in hearty prayer to our Deliverer, singing the hymn,

-Wyrship, and thanks, and blossings,' &co.
+&#x27;Worship, and thanks, and blessing,' &c.